immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

 The `density` method will look for the minimum in the valley between two modes of a smoothed distribution based on the input vector (`distances`), which will generally be the `DIST_NEAREST` column from the `distToNearest` output.
-Determining the optimal bandwidth parameter for smoothing the distribution can be computationally intensive.
-The bandwidth tuning is typically robust when subsampling down to 15,000 distances, though the ideal subsampling count will depend upon the data set.
-The input vector can be subsampled to the size specified using the `subsample` parameter.
 Below is an example of using the `density` method for threshold detection.